marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 5. You must keep an open mind about your own management skills.

-Note: Having innate charisma would be of great help as it would make it easier to perform some of these points.
-However, the typical nerd type is not usually charismatic.
+Note: Having innate charisma would be of great help as it would make it easier to perform most of these points.
+However, the typical nerdy type is not usually charismatic.
 We need to work harder on it.
 More on that later.

 ## You Must Facilitate